-- All students are required to complete the departmental postgraduate seminar SO 802A: 'Craft and Logics of Social Research' in term 1 - Develop skills in relevant research methods - Develop an understanding of the multiple approaches to sociological research
+- All students are required to complete the departmental postgraduate seminar SO 802A: 'Craft and Logics of Social Research' in term 1.
+This will support you developing your research proposal. - Develop skills in relevant research methods - Develop an understanding of the multiple approaches to sociological research